Employer of Record Services Germany

 Why Infotree Global Solutions?

+With our Germany employer of record services, we put your worker on our locally compliant payroll in Germany and designate the employee to work exclusively for your company.
+Our platform eases off you with hiring employees overseas with the least time and expenses.
 Besides, we take care of expense reports, tax issues, and other legal things while setting up the employees’ local benefits.
 It assures you stay relaxed instead of worrying about the administrative issues.

 If you need a professional employer organization in Germany, look no further and contact us for hiring and payroll services.